The Journey (Aldebaran prequel)

 “Yes, but I’ve always loved our Terran history, Rana.
 You know that.
 And this isn’t just a legend for me.
 My family was said to be part of moving that artifact from Pleioné, and then moving it across the Terran ocean later.”

 Rana sighed.
 “I know, Aldebaran, but the last time anyone saw it was two thousand years ago and you only have so long.
 The travel there and back alone will take a third of your allotted time.
 Then you still have to find it.
 Do you even know where to look?”

 “I’m going to start where it was brought originally.
 Maybe there’s an archaeological trail left that I could follow, narrow down the search for the artifact’s final resting place.”

 Rana snorted.
 “You make it sound like a grave.”

-“It kind of is,” Aldebaran said. “but instead of burying humans or Celaeno, it’s burying history.
+“It kind of is,” Aldebaran said, “but instead of burying Celaenó, Erytheiá, or humans, it’s burying history.
 I’m going to reawaken it.”

 He turned back to the window.
 Rana stepped up beside him.

 “I knew there was no chance of changing your mind,” she said, “but that artifact was buried for a reason.
 You may be digging into a history better left forgotten.”